 Outside of the primary narrative game mode, Strange Brigade also features a horde mode and a score attack mode.
 Both are recommended to be played after collecting the campaign, as you’ll unlock new areas to play by completing campaign levels.
 The horde mode features replayable checkpoints once reached, so you don’t have to start over from the first wave every time.
 The game does have a separate season pass that adds a three part mini-campaign, new weapons, outfits, amulet powers, heroes, and more.

 Strange Brigade is a robust online cooperative experience to play with friends and strangers alike.
 The presentation is hands-down one of the best experiences I’ve seen this year, from the visuals, level design to the game’s music and sound effects.
 Also, I tip my hat off to the talented Glen McCready who continually narrates throughout the adventure.
-It’s a shame that the character doesn’t have additional outfits or customization outside of weapon loadout at launch, but with free and paid downloadable content in the future, Rebellion may be supporting this fun third-person shooter for quite some time.Note: Strange Brigade was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+It’s a shame that the character doesn’t have additional outfits or customization outside of weapon loadout at launch, but with free and paid downloadable content in the future, Rebellion may be supporting this fun third-person shooter for quite some time.Note: Strange Brigade was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.